 - Sales Reporting — You can’t improve what you don’t measure.
 Know exactly how you’re doing at each stage in the sales process.

-Delight is all about making customers so happy that they tell their family, friends, and colleagues how much they love your company.
-Here’s how we help you create raving fans.
+Delight is about making customers so happy that they tell their family, friends, and colleagues how much they love your company.
+Here’s how we help you create real fans.

 - Onboarding Email Workflows — Help customers get started, thank them for their purchases, and let them know what they can expect next with automated email workflows.